Basic service of the car – replenishing fluids, etc.

-- Start the engine on the car which is assisting.
+- Start the engine on the car that is assisting.

-- Attempt to start the engine on the car which is receiving assistance.
+- Attempt to start the engine on the car that is receiving assistance.
 Do not make too many attempts, however, as this can damage the catalytic converter.

 - First remove the black cable connected to the metal surface.